-If you have PCOS or if you’ve been on the S’moo Babe Private Facebook group you’ve probably seen someone posting about Insulin Resistance, so what is it?
+If you have PCOS or if you’ve been on the S'moo Babe App you’ve probably seen someone posting about Insulin Resistance, so what is it?

 The fact is, the majority of women with PCOS (polycystic ovary syndrome) have insulin resistance or high insulin levels.
 If you haven’t been diagnosed with PCOS yet, keep in mind that this is a symptom and an underlying physiological driver to the diagnosis.

 Let’s move on, because we are here to talk about insulin resistance and what it is, what it means and what you can do about it… we can talk about PCOS another day.